 Address: 3rd Floor, Govind Gaurav Apartment "C, Swanand Society Lane 1, Sahakar Nagar 2, Pune, Maharashtra 411009

 Timing: The museum remains open between 10.30 AM to 07.00 PM on all days of the week.

 Price: The tickets are priced at Rs.
 100 each.

 A franchise of the Jaipur based Chokhi Dhani, the Chokhi Dhani Village in Pune provides an ideal ethnic village experience.
-Chokhi Dhani is an amalgamation of rich folk entertainment.
+Chokhi Dhani is one of the famous places to visit in Pune for kids with an amalgamation of rich folk entertainment.
 Sprawling across an area of 7 acres, Chokhi Dhani offers a typical Rajasthani experience through its dining options, its village décor as well as a number of traditionally Rajasthani cultural activities such as the Ghoomer or Kalbeli dance, or the Tilak and Kachi Godhi Swagat.

 Visiting the village is one of the most entertaining as well as educative Things to do in Pune for kids.
 Chokhi Dhani also provides its activity area to organize school picnics, themed weddings, and corporate events.